PageSpeed Insights API Guide

 keyYesYour API key

-strategyNomobile (default) or desktop
+strategyNodesktop (default) or mobile

-categoryNoperformance, accessibility, seo, best-practices
+categoryNoperformance, accessibility, seo, best-practices (filter to reduce response size)

 localeNoLocale for the report (e.g., en_US)